codingtraces/potential-broccoli/xmljson.md

-Below is the detailed implementation of the Spring Boot XML to JSON Converter API, covering both raw XML input and file uploads.
-This guide will help you step by step, ensuring the code is complete, correct, and ready for deployment.

-Step-by-Step Guide
+Here is the full Spring Boot XML to JSON Converter API project with package name com.infosys, complete with code, configuration, and testing instructions.

+Spring Boot XML to JSON Converter API

+This project demonstrates a Spring Boot application with:

+	1. Raw XML input handling via REST API.
+	2. XML file upload with JSON response.

+Project Setup

 1. Create the Project Using Spring Initializr